marcushultman/stream-shell/README.md

 { name: "Bernard" }
 ```

-### Sub-streams

-A stream value cannot contain other streams.
 Attempting to put a stream in another stream will result in a flattened stream.
 This is a useful property in order to concatenate or combine streams.

 ```
 > 1 2..4 5